2nd Grade Math: Overview, Skills, and Learning Activities

 2nd Grade Math Skills

-In first grade, your child learned many basic math principles.
+In 1st grade, your child learned many basic math principles.
 They learned how to count, add, and subtract within 20, identify shapes, and tell time by the hour.
 This year, your child will take all those skills to the next level.

 Here’s a closer look at some critical math skills covered this year.